 Peppered Beef Jerky

 Peppered Beef Jerky Recipe

 This recipe was created for you, backyard griller!
-Here at Hey Grill Hey, we’re in the business of helping you make better BBQ, feed the people you love, and become a backyard BBQ hero.
-You can find more of my smoking and grilling recipes here on my website (browse the Homepage for inspiration) on InstagramYouTube or our Facebook Page.
+Here at Hey Grill Hey, I’m in the business of helping you make better BBQ.
+I’m all about helping you feed the people you love and become a Backyard BBQ Hero.
+You can find more of my smoking and grilling recipes here in your Recipe Library, or the Hey Grill Hey App.
+Follow me on Instagram, YouTube or my Facebook Page to be the first to know when new recipes drop.

+Peppered Beef Jerky